The Wins and Losses of Using Delta-8 for Sex

 For the Redditors who have to "fight the urge to beat off after hitting dabs of D8," all you can do is wait and see.

-People who are interested in experimenting with Delta-8 products for sex or other reasons should consult with a doctor beforehand, and check the legal status in their state of residence.
+People who are interested in experimenting with sex on Delta-8 or using the cannabinoid for other reasons should consult with a doctor beforehand, and check the legal status in their state of residence.
 Municipal use of marijuana, though legal in certain states, is still largely illegal under federal law.

 Giddy Notice: Our medical experts have informed us that few supplements of this nature have been approved by the Food and Drug Administration (FDA).
 That is to say, statements and claims made about the efficacy or possible health benefits of these unapproved supplements have neither been evaluated nor reviewed by the FDA for safety and effectiveness.
 Furthermore, any statements or claims regarding the supplements are not intended to diagnose, treat, prevent or cure any disease.
 Our medical experts advise that before you use a supplement in any way, first consult your healthcare provider to ensure you have full knowledge of appropriate dosages, if any, as well as any potential side effects or interactions with any prescription medications you're already taking.